The Green Papers: 2026 General Election

 Candidate Republican Kendall A. Qualls

-Candidate Republican state Representative Kristin Robbins
+Republican state Representative Kristin Robbins - apparently not a candidate

-Candidate Forward Party Mike Newcome
+Forward Party Mike Newcome - apparently not a candidate

 Forward Independence Party